Garden Rules & Guidelines

 The garden has two tool sheds with a variety of hand and power tools available for the use of gardeners.
 Gardeners should use caution when using any gas-powered equipment.
 Gardeners are responsible to get training as necessary, follow instructions, and use equipment with care.
 Contact information for power tool problems is posted in the large shed.

 Please take care of our tools.
 Return them dirt-free, to the shed when you are finished.
 Use water and scrub brushes provided to remove all dirt.
 Cleaning tools prevents rust and the spread of weed seeds and diseases.
-All donated tools and personal tools brought to the garden should be pre-washed with bleach.
+All donated tools brought to the garden should be pre-washed with a bleach solution.
 Do not store personal items in or around the tool sheds as these areas need to be mowed in a regular basis.

 Please be sure to lock the sheds if you are the last person to leave.